 A productive cough might also signal bronchitis or pneumonia.

-People are a little more likely to cough when they hear someone else cough, but a cough is not truly contagious.
-The infection that causes a cough is often contagious, however.
+People are a little more likely to cough when they hear someone else coughing, but it is is not truly contagious.
+The infection that causes it is often contagious, however.

-The length of a cough depends on the underlying cause.
-Any cough that lasts for weeks or months should be considered a persistent or chronic cough, and evaluated accordingly.
+The length depends on the underlying cause.
+Any cough that lasts for weeks or months should be considered persistent or chronic, and evaluated accordingly.

-The underlying cause of a cough may often be diagnosed based on the history and physical exam.
+The underlying cause may often be diagnosed based on the history and physical exam.
 Sometimes additional tests, such as a chest x-ray, TB skin test, blood test, pulmonary function test, or even bronchoscopy, may be needed.

-Diagnosing the cough is very important if the cough makes it difficult for your child to breathe, if you suspect your child may have inhaled some food or other object, if there are intense spasms of coughing, if your child otherwise seems ill (as with a high fever), or if the cough is not improved within two weeks.
+Diagnosing it is very important if it makes it difficult for your child to breathe, if you suspect your child may have inhaled some food or other object, if there are intense spasms of coughing, if your child otherwise seems ill (as with a high fever), or if it is not improved within two weeks.

 Any cough in a newborn or young infant should be evaluated.

 Identifying and treating the underlying cause is they key.
-If the cough is from reflux, the reflux should be treated.
+If it is from reflux, the reflux should be treated.
 If it is from tuberculosis, TB meds are needed.

-Asthma coughs should be treated with asthma medicines, not with cough suppressants.
+Asthma coughs should be treated with asthma medicines, not with suppressants.

 Extra fluids to drink, and a humidifier for the room will help many kinds of cough.